A. Healthcare-associated events (2018, HNE LHD )

-4. Repeat blood cultures between 48-72 hours following the start of treatment.
+4. Repeat blood cultures between 48 and 72 hours after the start of treatment.

 5. Monitor full blood count (FBC), C-reactive protein (CRP), electrolytes and liver enzymes every 3 days for 2 weeks and then weekly for the duration of IV antibiotic treatment.

-7. Except in renal dialysis, arrange or insert a peripherally-inserted central catheter (PICC) line once blood cultures have become negative.
+7. Except in renal dialysis patients, arrange or insert a peripherally-inserted central catheter (PICC) line once blood cultures have become negative.

-8. Consult the on-call ID Consultant or contact the on-call Clinical Microbiologist for ALL patients with SAB (by phone if necessary – (02) 4921 3000 for ID physician or (02) 4921 4000 for Clinical Microbiologist).
+8. Consult the Infectious Diseases on-call consultant or contact the on-call Clinical Microbiologist for ALL patients with SAB (by phone if necessary – (02) 4921 3000 for ID physician or (02) 4921 4000 for Clinical Microbiologist).

-9. Give your patient 2-6 weeks of intravenous (IV) antibiotics at appropriate dose.
+9. Give adult patients 2 to 6 weeks of intravenous (IV) antibiotics

 10. Provide verbal & written advice to your patient and their family about the symptoms of relapse and the need for early review if problems occur.
 The guideline has a patient information card within.